 Run the application

-Build and run your application by pressing F5 or selecting Start from the menu.
+Build and run your application: select Start from the menu or click F5.

 Batch insert new records using Dapper

-We can insert multiple records into the database in a single transaction to improve performance and ensure atomicity.
+You can insert multiple records into the database within a single transaction to improve performance and ensure data consistency.
+Use the below code.

 db.Open();